 The term “micro-moment” isn’t new.
 Jim Lecinski first coined the term in a 2011 ebook published by Google, Winning in the Zero Moment of Truth.
 The “zero moment of truth” is when a consumer first decides to look for a certain product or service.

-As our dependence on phones for almost everything has intensified over the years, this particular way of articulating consumer behavior might be even more useful now.
-You may not be aware of just how often you engage in such micro-moments yourself, and how often you’re smoothly steered toward a particular product or service without even realizing it, such is their ubiquity in our daily lives.
+Our dependence on phones for almost everything has intensified over the years, so this manner of articulating consumer behavior might be more useful now.
+You may not realize how frequently you engage in these micro-moments yourself, or how often you’re smoothly steered toward a particular product or service without even realizing it.
+Such is their ubiquity in our daily lives.

 Micro-moments are powerful opportunities for brands to shape consumers’ decisions and preferences as individuals reflexively turn to their mobile devices to act on an immediate need.
 These moments are rich with intention, signifying that the person is ready to make a decision or take action.